Exit fare: Examples

 Exit fares are also charged on the Staten Island Railway at St. George Terminal and Tompkinsville station, because the primary function of the railway is to transport commuters on Staten Island to/from the Staten Island Ferry terminal at St. George.
 Commuters heading to Manhattan via the ferry pay upon exiting the train at St. George in the morning, and upon entry at St. George in the afternoon.
 Exit fares are charged at Tompkinsville because it is also within walking distance of the ferry terminal.
 Before exit fares were charged at Tompkinsville, one could avoid paying the exit fare at St. George by exiting at Tompkinsville and walking to the ferry terminal.
 By charging entry and exit fares at St. George and Tompkinsville, the other stations on the Staten Island Railway can be run at far lower cost, without any fare collection equipment or station employees present.

 On the Washington Metro, riders process their SmarTrip cards for both entering and exiting the system.
 The fare is actually deducted from the rider's card upon exiting the system based on the time of day and distance traveled.
 Exitfare machines located near the fare gates allow riders to add additional value to their cards should they lack sufficient value to exit the station at that location.

 Bay Area Rapid Transit also uses a similar fare-collecting method, based on distance but not time of day.
 On BART, while ticket vending machines outside the paid area accept credit and debit cards as well as cash, the Addfare machine inside the paid area, which must be used if the ticket has insufficient value, accepts cash only.
-Also, the BART Beige Line to Oakland International Airport charges exit fare for riders leaving the airport.
+Also, the Oakland Airport Connector charges exit fare for riders leaving the airport.

-The Port Authority of Allegheny County in Pittsburgh, Pennsylvania, uses exit fares to implement a free ride zone in downtown Pittsburgh.
-Riders going toward downtown (and on routes that do not enter downtown) pay on entry.
-Riders leaving downtown pay on exit.
-Riders traveling entirely within downtown do not pay at all.
-After 7 pm, no free rides are provided downtown and all trips are charged a fare upon entry.
-Metro Transit in King County, Washington, used a similar system until it was ended on September 29, 2012.
+Prior to the fare system being overhauled in 2017, the Port Authority of Allegheny County (since rebranded as Pittsburgh Regional Transit) used exit fares to implement a free ride zone in downtown Pittsburgh.
+Riders going toward downtown (and on routes that did not enter downtown) paid on entry.
+Riders leaving downtown before 7 pm paid on exit.
+Riders traveling entirely within downtown did not pay at all.
+After 7 pm, no free rides were provided downtown and all trips were charged a fare upon entry.
+Metro Transit in King County, Washington, used a similar system until it was ended on September 29, 2012, as well as TriMet in Downtown Portland, Oregon from 1975 to 1982, when its Fareless Square went to pay on boarding, with transfers as a fare receipt for those leaving the area.